 - Store iron, vitamin, and other essential chemicals

 We are once again approaching the festive season, and most of us are looking forward to the usual family gatherings.
 We will eat, drink and be merry, and of course, there is nothing wrong with that.
 However, the statistics show, an increasing amount of people are showing symptoms of alcoholic liver disease due to an increased use of alcohol.

 This Christmas, the smart money is on those of us who are aware of the limit of alcohol we can safely consume, and still have a fun time, keep track of how much you drink, your liver will thank you for it.
 Please, use the link below to check the Government recommended 'safe' drinking.
-Find out what are the recommended units of alcohol for men and women. http://www.mydrinkaware.co.uk.
+Find out what are the recommended units of alcohol for men and women at https://www.drinkaware.co.uk.

-We drinkers must be prudent in watching our drinking habits, and not just at Christmas, but whenever we drink, so be smart, drink responsibly and have many more HAPPY CHRISTMAS'.
+We drinkers must be prudent in watching our drinking habits, and not just at Christmas, but whenever we drink, so be smart, drink responsibly and enjoy many more HAPPY CHRISTMAS'.

 © 2011 Jo Alexis-Hagues